-The Crossing of the Red Sea (Hebrew: קריעת ים סוף Kriat Yam Suph – Crossing of the Red Sea or Sea of Reeds) remains one of the most vivid story in the Bible.
+The Crossing of the Red Sea (Hebrew: קריעת ים סוף Kriat Yam Suph – Crossing of the Red Sea or Sea of Reeds) remains one of the most vivid story of the Bible.

 The people of Israel led by Moses moved out of Egypt, where they had multiplied and prospered since the time of James – the boy sold into slavery by his wicked brothers – after the Pharaoh put him in charge of the Inland Revenues office, like a prehistoric Nathan Rothschild…